Triple Higgs Boson Production with Two Heavy Scalars at the LHC via a Simplified Approach: A Simplified Approach to Double-Resonant Triple Higgs Boson Production

 In practice, one should check the narrow-width requirement on $h_3$ and $h_2$ in any explicit model within which the double-resonant process can be generated.
-Since the scalars are experimentally constrained to possess small mixing parameters with the SM-like Higgs boson, one way to increase the widths while remaining viable is through scalar-to-scalar decays via scalar triple couplings.
-In the limit that the scalar decays $h_3\rightarrow h_2 h_1$ and $h_2 \rightarrow h_1 h_1$ become the dominant ones, $\rho^2$ tends to a constant value for a given mass combination $(m_2,m_3)$, since their total widths appear in the denominator of eq.~\ref{eq:rhosqdef}, and these are proportional to $\lambda_{123}^2$ and $\lambda_{112}^2$.
-This constant value depends on kinematic factors that depend on the scalar masses, and on $\kappa_3^2$, the square of the mixing parameter for the $h_3$.
-For $\kappa_3 \sim \mathcal{O}(1)$, we find that the scalar-dominated value that $\rho^2$ tends to $\mathcal{O}(10^8-10^9~\mathrm{GeV}^2)$.
-Therefore, if the limits imposed on $\rho^2$ are below that value, one would be safely away from the scalar-dominated region, and within the narrow-width scenario.
-This is the case for the limits that we derive here through our phenomenological analysis.
+Since the scalars are experimentally constrained to possess small mixing parameters with the SM-like Higgs boson, one way larger widths can occur, while remaining consistent with experimental bounds, is through scalar-to-scalar decays via scalar triple couplings, i.e.\ through $h_i \rightarrow h_j h_k$ for $i,j,k=1,2,3$.
+When the decay chain $h_3\rightarrow h_2 h_1 \rightarrow h_1 h_1 h_1$ becomes dominant in triple Higgs boson production (i.e., much larger than the contributions from fermion or gauge boson decays: $h_3 \rightarrow f\bar{f}$ or $h_3 \rightarrow ZZ/WW$), $\rho^2$ tends to a constant value for a given mass combination $(m_2,m_3)$. {This can be seen by writing, in this limit, $\Gamma_2 \simeq C_2(m_2)\lambda_{112}^2$ and $\Gamma_3 \simeq C_3(m_2,m_3)\lambda_{123}^2$, where $C_2$ and $C_3$ contain the corresponding phase-space and mass factors.
+Eq.~\eqref{eq:rhosqdef} then gives $\rho^2\rightarrow \kappa_3^2/(C_2 C_3)\equiv\rho_S^2$.
+Thus, once the scalar decays dominate the total widths, increasing the trilinear couplings further increases the widths rather than $\rho^2$.} We will refer to this limit as the ``scalar-dominated region''. {For $\kappa_3=1$ and the mass range considered here, the limiting value is typically $\rho_S^2=\mathcal{O}(10^8-10^9)~\mathrm{GeV}^2$; for other values of $\kappa_3$ it scales as $\kappa_3^2$.
+Therefore, if the experimental limits imposed on $\rho^2$ are sufficiently below the corresponding $\rho_S^2$ for the masses and mixing under consideration, the limit is reached before entering the scalar-dominated large-width region.} This is the case for the expected limits that we derive here through our phenomenological analysis.
+Nevertheless, we emphasize that this statement is somewhat model-dependent and therefore should be investigated in models beyond the one under consideration in the present article.\footnote{For further discussion on cases where the narrow-width approximation breaks down, see Refs.~\cite{Berdine:2007uv,Fuchs:2014ola}.}